wimpysworld/obs-studio-portable/README.md

 distrobox create --image ghcr.io/ublue-os/obs-studio-portable:latest --name obs --pull
 ```

-If you have an NVIDIA GPU, install CUDA and NVENC support in the container.
+If you have an NVIDIA GPU, install the required CUDA and NVENC support in the container.
-- The `--nvidia` option, added in Distrobox 1.5.0, does not work on NixOS; So, I installed the CUDA and NVENC support manually in the container.
+- The `--nvidia` option, added in Distrobox 1.5.0, does not work on NixOS; So, I install the required libraries in the container.
   - Change the version number (***535** in the example below*) to match the version of the NVIDIA drivers you have installed on the host.

 ```bash